NSHipster/articles/2013-08-19-nshashtable-and-nsmaptable.md

 - `NSMapTable` can `copy` its values on input.
 - `NSMapTable` can contain arbitrary pointers, and use pointer identity for equality and hashing checks.

+> *Note:* `NSMapTable`'s focus on strong and weak references means that Swift's prevalent value types are a no go—reference types only, please.

 ### Usage

 Instances where one might use `NSMapTable` include non-copyable keys and storing weak references to keyed delegates or another kind of weak object.